AbdulrahmanIsmael/Calculator/README.md

 This is a calculator application developed using React & Redux toolkit, with an easy-to-use and interactive user interface.

-# My Planning For The Project
+# My Pre-Planning of The Project

 ![plan](./Project%20Plan.png)